Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 Further information

-Strathclyde is able to offer high-quality, strongly supportive, individualised supervision in 17 areas, including specialised centres with access to resources and professional networks facilitated by supervisors.
+The University of Strathclyde is able to offer high quality, strongly supportive, individualised supervision in the subject areas listed blow, including specialised centres with access to resources and professional networks facilitated by supervisors.

-More detail on our areas of particular expertise is given below.
-As an institution, Strathclyde has invested heavily in training for postgraduate researchers.
-PhD graduates will have completed the Postgraduate Certificate in Researcher Professional Development, a wide-ranging set of skills training courses and workshops designed to equip them for undertaking their doctoral research and entering employment on graduation.
+As an institution, the University of Strathclyde has invested heavily in training for postgraduate researchers.
+PhD graduates will have completed the Postgraduate Certificate in Researcher Professional Development – which is mandatory - a wide-ranging set of skills training courses and workshops designed to equip them for undertaking their doctoral research and entering employment on graduation.
 Students select and follow a preferred path through the available provision, as appropriate to their personal training needs.
 Classes range from Research Design and Project Management to Building International Visibility and Getting Published in Academic Journals.

 Architecture